Code of Ethics

 General: All members of the Ecological Society of America and all ecologists certified by the Society should observe the following principles in the conduct of their professional affairs

-- Ecologists will offer professional advice and guidance only on those subjects in which they are informed and qualified through professional training or experience.
+- Ecologists will focus their professional advice and guidance on those subjects in which they are informed and qualified through professional training or experience.
 They will strive to accurately represent ecological understanding and knowledge and to avoid and discourage dissemination of erroneous, biased, or exaggerated statements about ecology.

-- Ecologists will not represent themselves as spokespersons for the Society without express authorization by the President of ESA.
+- Ecologists will not represent themselves as spokespersons or agents for the Society without express authorization by the President of ESA or the Executive Director/Chief Executive.

 - Ecologists will cooperate with other researchers whenever possible and appropriate to assure rapid interchange and dissemination of ecological knowledge.